tylermorgan22/JMusic-Text-to-Midi-Generator/README.md

 3. Put my java files into the src folder

 OPERATION:
-1. Run the project
+1. Run the project:

+CLICKED_START.PNG

-2. Press "CHOOSE FILE"
+2. Press "CHOOSE FILE":

+CLICKED_FILE_CHOOSER.PNG

 3. Choose a text file
-4. Choose a key and a scale in the bottom where it says "C" and "AEOLEAN_SCALE"
+4. Choose a default pan and vol setting on the sliders and  a key and a scale in the bottom where it says "C" and "AEOLEAN_SCALE:"

+SET_PAN_VOL_SCALE_KEY.PNG

-5. In each of the three ACTION tabs, choose something that you want to happen to the melody when the scanner hits a word with the characters represented by check boxes
+5. In each of the three ACTION tabs, choose something that you want to happen to the melody when the scanner hits a word with the characters represented by check boxes:

+ACTION_OPTIONS.PNG

-6. Use the checkboxes to select trigger characters for the specified actions
+6. Use the checkboxes to select trigger characters for the specified actions:

+ACTION_CHOSEN.PNG

 7. Press start.
 The output files will be rendered to Drums1.mid, Melody1.mid, and Bass1.mid

 WHAT TO DO WITH THE OUTPUT FILES: